Eric Lanini: Loan to Imolese

 On 10 August 2018, Lanini was loaned to Serie C club Imolese on a season-long loan deal.
 On 18 September he made his Serie C debut for Imolese in a 0–0 away draw against AlbinoLeffe, he was replaced by Giuseppe Giovinco in the 64th minute.
 On 14 October he scored his first goal for Imolese, as a substitute, in the 52nd minute of a 1–0 home win over Gubbio.
 Three days later he scored his second goal in the 4th minute of a 2–1 away defeat against Sambenedettese.
 Four more days later, on 21 October, he scored his third consecutive goals in the 66th minute of a 3–1 home win over Rimini.
 On 26 December he received a red card, as a substitute, in the 90th minute of a 2–2 home draw against Ravenna.
 On 9 February 2019, Lanini scored his first brace for Imolese in a 3–2 away win over Gubbio.
 Lanini ended his season-long loan to Imolese with 37 appearances, 15 goals and 1 assist.

 Juventus U23

-On 18 August 2019, Lanini debutted for Juventus U23 — the reserve team of Juventus — in a Coppa Italia Serie C match drawn 3–3 against Reggio Audace in which he scored a hat-trick allowing his team advance to the knock-out stage of the cup.
-On 26 August, Lanini debbuted in Serie C in a 2–0 defeat to Novara.
+On 18 August 2019, Lanini debuted for Juventus U23 — the reserve team of Juventus — in a Coppa Italia Serie C match drawn 3–3 against Reggio Audace in which he scored a hat-trick allowing his team advance to the knock-out stage of the cup.
+On 26 August, Lanini debuted in Serie C in a 2–0 defeat to Novara.
 Lanini scored his first goal in Serie C on 6 October helping his team 1–0 against Pianese.
 Lanini stayed at Juventus U23 until January 2020 and scored three league goals in 17 appearances.